 Exercise and Nutrition Tips

 Staying on track is tough when it comes to New Year’s resolutions, but not impossible!
-Are you one of the many people making a commitment to be healthy in 2017?
-If so, Grant C. Fowler, M.D., a family medicine specialist with UT Physicians, has advice on how to be successful.
+Are you one of the many people making a commitment to be healthy in 2019?
+If so, Carman Whiting, MD, a family medicine specialist with UT Physicians, has advice on how to be successful.

 To shed unwanted pounds, it is important to reduce the amount of food you eat and make healthier choices such as green vegetables.
 Here are a few more tips: select lean meats, drink more water, don’t skip meals, take smaller bites and consume food that is rich in fiber.

-While cutting calories and food intake is a step in the right direction, Dr. Fowler said you have to start moving, too.
+While cutting calories and food intake is a step in the right direction, Dr. Whiting said you have to start moving, too.

 — Melissa McDonald, UT Physicians